lavanet/lava-sdk/README.md

 # Installation

-### Important To Note
+### Important Version Control
- 🟢 Please check the current Lava node version before installing the lava-sdk.
+ * Please check the current Lava node version before installing the lava-sdk.

- 🟢 Make sure you are using the "Latest" tag.
+ * Make sure you are using the "Latest" tag.
 You can check the latest releases here: https://github.com/lavanet/lava/releases

 ### For Example
-If lava latest release version is v0.8.0 or any minor version such as v0.8.1 ➡️ sdk version will be v0.8.0
+If lava latest release version is `v0.8.0` or any minor version such as v0.8.1 ➡️ lava-sdk version will be `v0.8.0`

 ---